awseeley/Swift-Core-ML-Machine-Learning-Tutorial/README.md

 Core ML Tutorial
 ==============================

-Source code on the tuttorial on how to use Core ML and machine learning models in Swift.
+Source code on the tutorial on how to use Core ML and machine learning models in Swift.

 Tutorial: